 Additionally, you can adjust the size of the drink from a small cup to a large jug.
-In total, the Ninja coffee maker provides 6 possible brewing sizes.
+In total, the Ninja drip coffee maker provides 6 possible brewing sizes.

 This coffee maker is very easy to use.
 The controls are intuitive and all necessary buttons are on the front panel.
 The Ninja Hot and Cold Brewed System is the best coffee maker for your home.

-Mr. Coffee 4-Cup Switch Coffee Maker
+Mr. Coffee 4-Cup Drip Coffee Maker

 But the coffee maker does have some useful features like the Grab-A-Cup function.
 If you need coffee right now, you don’t have to wait for the coffee maker to finish brewing a whole pot.
 If you grab the carafe to pour a cup of coffee, the brewing process will stop until you replace the carafe.

-The coffee maker only makes 4 cups of coffee at a time.
+The drip coffee maker only makes 4 cups of coffee at a time.
 This is not as much as the other models, but it has its advantages too: the Mr. Coffee coffee maker doesn’t take up much space, so you can easily fit it in your kitchen or office.

-Cuisinart DCC-3200P1 Perfectemp Programmable Coffee Maker
+Cuisinart DCC-3200P1 Perfectemp Programmable Drip Coffee Maker